angelalonso/web2epub/README.md

 # web2epub
-Script to put together one (or more) ebook(s) from a list of websites.
+Script to put together one (or more) ebook(s) directly from a list of websites.

-It allows you to clean up the HTML by selecting which DIVs to include, and which ones to remove.
+It allows you to clean up the HTML a bit by selecting which DIVs to include, and which ones to remove.

+It works best together with Calibre.

+## Motivation
+- Calibre itself cannot download from a URL.
+- Other solutions like "Save as ebook" addon for firefox does not work from the command line.

 # ATTENTION!
 This script has not been properly tested!